Integrated Nonreciprocal Photonic Devices with Dynamic Modulation: Device Architectures

 To review the operating principle of the device, we consider a ring resonator side-coupled to an access waveguide, as shown in Fig. \ref{fig:resonator_transition}(a).
 The ring has a radius $R$ and is constructed from a waveguide of width $w$ and permittivity $\varepsilon_r$ and the access waveguide also has a width $w$ and permittivity $\varepsilon_r$.
-For the photonic transition, we focus on two degenerate pairs of clockwise (CW) and counter-clockwise (CCW) traveling-wave modes that have their electric fields polarized along the $z$-direction.
-The first mode pair has a frequency $\omega_1$, an angular momentum $\pm q_1$, and an even profile with respect to the center of the waveguide.
-The second mode pair has a frequency $\omega_2$, an angular momentum $\pm q_2$, and an odd profile with respect to the center of the waveguide.
-The ring is designed such that each mode has only a \textit{single} input-output coupling channel.
-Specifically, the $\omega_1$ ring mode couples to the even waveguide mode with a rate $\gamma_1$ and the $\omega_2$ ring mode couples to the odd waveguide mode with a rate $\gamma_2$.
-Any loss rate of the modes associated with material absorption $(\gamma_a)$ or radiation $(\gamma_r)$ are negligible in comparison to the waveguide-ring coupling rate, i.e. $\gamma_a, \gamma_r \ll \gamma_{1,2}$.
-In a ring resonator, $\gamma_a$ can be made negligible by using a low-loss material while $\gamma_r$ can be reduced by limiting bending loss.
+For the photonic transition, we focus on two degenerate pairs of clockwise and counter-clockwise traveling-wave modes that have their electric fields polarized along the $y$-direction.
+The first resonator mode pair has a frequency $\omega_1$, an angular momentum $\pm q_1$, and an even profile with respect to the center of the ring waveguide.
+The second resonator mode pair has a frequency $\omega_2$, an angular momentum $\pm q_2$, and an odd profile with respect to the center of the ring waveguide.
+The ring is designed such that each resonator mode has only a \textit{single} input-output coupling channel.
+Specifically, the $\omega_1$ ring resonator mode couples to the even spatial mode of the waveguide with a rate $\gamma_1$ and the $\omega_2$ ring resonator mode couples to the odd spatial mode of the waveguide with a rate $\gamma_2$.
+Any loss rate of the resonator modes associated with material absorption, $\gamma_a$, or radiation, $\gamma_r$, are negligible in comparison to the waveguide-ring coupling rate, i.e. $\gamma_a, \gamma_r \ll \gamma_{1,2}$.
+In a ring resonator, $\gamma_a$ can be made negligible by using a low-loss material while $\gamma_r$ can be reduced by limiting waveguide bending losses.
 In practice, bending losses can be suppressed using a combination of a large ring radius and waveguide design supporting well-confined modes \cite{xiao_modeling_2007}.

 To couple the two ring modes through a photonic transition, the permittivity of the ring is dynamically modulated with a time-dependence of